 Founded in May 2010, Udemy sprouted as the largest platform for online learning, offering a massive 155,000+ courses of which around 600 are free.
 You can’t imagine how vast the platform is in terms of categories of courses.
 For example, you can pick from Health & Fitness, Accounting, Engineering, or even Data Sciences.
 It is one of the world’s biggest online learning platforms, having helped over 56,000 instructors teach courses to more than 40 million students worldwide since its inception.
 But, that comes at a cost, and if you ever noticed, the certification is a key concern for edupreneurs.
 This is why you may feel like doing a quick search for Udemy alternatives.

-Students can discover courses that match their interests or search their database for relevant courses from educational entrepreneurs.
-Udemy’s greatest asset is its staggering number of students and 100 million monthly visitors.
 For instructors without a website, e-mail list, or another form of online brand presence, Udemy is the easiest way to connect with hundreds of thousands of interested students.
 It has several noteworthy features that any platform seeking to compete with it must address in one way or another.
 Let’s have a look at what Udemy’s competitors have to offer.

 Reasons to look for an Udemy alternative